September 3, 2024

 But those numbers and the graph above are perhaps a little misleading.
 Whenever you graph an exponential function on a regular chart, it can end up looking like a rocket ship taking off, especially if the annual gains are quite high.
 This is the magic of compounding interest.
 At the beginning of the graph above, a 100% rise barely registers, as $10 000 turns into $20 000.
-But by the end of the series, a 100% gain takes you from $10 million to $20 million.
+But towards the end of the series, a 100% gain takes you from $10 million to $20 million.

 A better way to visualize what’s going on is to draw the same graph using a logarithmic scale, which makes equal percentage moves show up as equal vertical changes on the graph.
 Using this kind of scale makes a 100% increase look the same, regardless of whether it be from a $10 000 starting point or a $10 million one.